 Never leave your grill unattended.

 There are several ways to get the charcoal ready to use.
-Charcoal chimney starters allow you to start the charcoal using newspaper as a fuel.
+Charcoal chimney starters allow you to start the charcoal using a newspaper as a fuel.

 If you use a starter fluid, use only charcoal starter fluid.
 Never add charcoal fluid or any other flammable liquids to the fire.